Qengineering/QR_scanner_Raspberry_Pi/README.md

 ------------

 ## Installing ZBar.
 You have to install ZBar first.
 It is a perfect library for scanning QR and barcodes.
-Much better and faster than the comparable OpenCV module..
+Much better and faster than the comparable OpenCV module.
 ```
 $ sudo apt install autopoint build-essential libv4l-dev libtool
 $ git clone -b 0.23.92 https://github.com/mchehab/zbar.git